wangxiaona0318/learn/readme.txt

-Dev Git is a version control system.
+add mergeDev Git is a version control system.
 Git is free software.
 Git is a distributed version control system.
 Git is free software distributed under the GPL,haha.